Types of Financial Aid

 With year-round Pell, students may now receive additional Pell grant funding for summer semester as long as they continue to meet the regular eligibility requirements and enroll at least half-time (6 credit hours).
 Receiving the additional Pell does not reduce the amount students can receive for the next academic year.

-Click here to visit the Department of Education's page on Pell Grants
+Click here to visit the Department of Education's page on the Pell Grant

 Federal Supplemental Educational Opportunity Grant (FSEOG)